lhansford/react-and/README.md

 ### `conjuction`

 This is the string to be used to join the last child when there is more than one child.
-Defaults to `"and"`.
+Default: `"and"`.

 ```JSX
 <ReactAnd conjuction="and/or">